 During the CV pandemic, it's much harder to get the supplies needed in a timely fashion, and hence fulfilling on ordered items takes longer than usual.
-That, combined with a large number of orders due to huge demand, results in longer than average ship times.
-Please allow 3-4 days for your order to be filled for Fangs™ or Minis™.
-For Ranger™ Kits, allow a week or more since these items are printed on-demand and take 9 hours to print, each.
+This results in longer than average assembly and ship times.
+Please allow up to 3-4 days for your order to be filled during busy times.

 Fangs™ 2.1 feature a larger wheel (35mm diameter vs. 25mm for Minis) that is more capable over rough pavement.
 Fang™ Minis 2.0 are smaller and more discreet, with a compact design that is more easily hidden in the bumper recess of the Onewheel nose.
 They are for experienced riders who want to reduce friction of the nose on the pavement, or for doing endless Fang™ Drags, and are best suited to smoother pavement.
 If you're unsure of which to get, then regular size Fangs are a great place to start.

 Full size Fangs™ keep the nose of the board a bit higher off the pavement, and extend down from the front bumper more than Minis.
 Fang™ Minis are compact and streamlined, and due to that, the nose of the Onewheel sits closer to the ground when they are rolling.
 Therefore, it's a bit easier to stay on when using full size Fangs™ 2.1, because the nose isn't at the steeper angle it is when using Minis.
 Minis should be used by experienced riders for purposely dragging the nose (called Fang Drags), or when simply wanting less drag during times when the nose does a touch-and-go.